FluffyBucketSnake/windchill-app/README.md

 ### Main

-- [ ] User can select the measurement system calculations will be performed in - Metric or English
+- [x] User can select the measurement system calculations will be performed in - Metric or English

-- [ ] User can enter the actual temperature and the wind speed
+- [x] User can enter the actual temperature and the wind speed

-- [ ] User can press the `Calculate` button to display the wind chill
+- [x] User can press the `Calculate` button to display the wind chill

 - [ ] User will receive an error message when `Calculate` is clicked if data values are not entered

 ### Bonus

-- [ ] User will receive an error message when `Calculate` is clicked if the resulting wind chill factor is greater than or equal to the actual temperature.
-Since this signifies an internal error in the calculation you may also satisfy this requirement using an assertion
+- [x] ~~User will receive an error message when `Calculate` is clicked if the resulting wind chill factor is greater than or equal to the actual temperature.
+Since this signifies an internal error in the calculation you may also satisfy this requirement using an assertion~~ It's impossible to happen due to the equation.

 - [ ] User will be prompted to enter new data values if `Calculate` is pressed without first changing at least one of the input fields